MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 In addition to protecting the K8s cluster control plane and workloads, Defender for Containers also protects K8s nodes.

-> [!Note]
-> Protection of K8s nodes is presently offered for Microsoft Azure Kubernetes Services (AKS).

 ## K8s node VMs

 A K8s node is hosted on a VM supported by the K8s service.
 A cluster has ***node pools*** (or ***node groups***).
 A node pool is a set of nodes having the same supported VM type and version.
 The K8s service allows the customer to configure a cluster, including the VM type of its node pools, as necessary for the applications running in the cluster.